ucsb-cs32/s21/_lab/lab03.md

 Learning objectives.
 At the end of this lab, students should be able to:

-- read C++ code and understand how data representation
+- read example C++ code and understand the data representations used in the base code
-- design a data representation (rating), including practice implementing operator overloading
+- design, implment and use a new data representation (rating), including implementing operator overload to aggregate and compare ratings
-- aggregate city data to county region (hosptial data)
+- aggregate city hospital data to state region hosptial data
-- implement sort on a collection of data (selection sort)(?)(*implement code to list top ten states for earning bachelors)
+- implement various comparisons on state hospital data such that the associated state demographic data can be printed *for example find the state with the highest rated hospitals and print out the demographic data for this state

 Orientation
 ============